HelloElwin/ai-alignment-reading-list/README.md

 - ***The Alignment Workshop** (2023)* [[talks]](https://www.alignment-workshop.com) Researchers from top industry AI labs (OpenAI, DeepMind, Anthropic) and universities (Cambridge, NYU) co-organized a two-day invite-only alignment workshop.
 It provides a window into how leading researchers are grappling with one of the most pressing problems of our time.
 - ***Concrete Problems in AI Safety** (2016)* [[paper]](https://arxiv.org/abs/1606.06565)
 - ***Unsolved Problems in ML Safety** (2022)* [[paper]](https://arxiv.org/abs/2109.13916)

+## Reward hacking

+- ***Do the Reward Justify the Means?
+Measuring Trade-Offs Between Rewards and Ethical Behavior...** (2023)* [[paper]](https://arxiv.org/abs/2304.03279) Evaluate how LLMs trade off rewards and ethics in a set of Choose-Your-Own-Adventure games and tried some improvements.
+Harmful and power-seeking behaviors etc. are mathematically formalized.

+## Scalable oversight

+- ***Constitutional AI: Harmlessness from AI Feedback** (2022)* [[paper]](https://arxiv.org/abs/2212.08073) Training a harmless AI assistant through self-improvement based on a list of human-designed rules.

 ## People